vinayakjaas/exospherehost/docs/docs/api-server/swagger.md

 # Swagger
-All api definations and swagger documentation is available at [https://api.exosphere.ai/docs](https://api.exosphere.ai/docs)
+All api definitions and swagger documentation is available at [https://api.exosphere.ai/docs](https://api.exosphere.ai/docs)